jobinau/pg_gather/README.md

 ## Advanced configurations

-### Timezone
+### Time zone

-By default, the `pg_gather` report uses the same timezone of the server from which the data is collected as it takes into account the `log_timezone` parameter for generating the report.
-This default timezone setting helps to compare the PostgreSQL log entries with the `pg_gather` report.
+By default, the `pg_gather` report uses the same time zone of the server from which the data is collected as it takes into account the `log_timezone` parameter for generating the report.
+This default time zone setting helps to compare the PostgreSQL log entries with the `pg_gather` report.

-However, this may not be the correct timezone for you, especially when cloud hostings are used.
-You can create a custom timezone by:
+However, this may not be the correct time zone for you, especially when cloud hosting's are used.
+You can create a custom time zone by:

-* setting the environment variable `PG_GATHER_TIMEZONE` to override the default.
+* setting the environment variable `PG_GATHER_TIMEZONE` to override the default

 For example: